-A students enrollment, full time versus part time, is defined on their enrollment agreement.
+A student's enrollment, full time versus part time, is defined on their enrollment agreement.

-The maximum time allowed for transfer students who need less than the full course requirements or part-time students will be determined based on a minimum of 67% of the scheduled contracted hours having been earned.
+The maximum time allowed for transfer students who need less than the full program requirements or part time students will be determined based on a minimum of 67% of the scheduled contracted hours having been earned.